Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 7. Promote and Develop SEO

-Evergreen topics tend to outperform more time-sensitive pieces in SEO results.
-So master the basics of on-page SEO.
+Evergreen content tends to outperform more time-sensitive pieces in SEO results.
+Master the basics of on-page SEO.
 Use keywords as they are relevant.
-Search engines don’t like keyword stuffing.
+Search engines don't like keyword stuffing.
 Refer to this piece from other pages within your site.
 Work on off-page SEO by establishing backlinks from respected sites.
-Promote your content on social media.
+Include search-optimized content in your social media marketing.
 Facebook and Twitter are popular platforms, but if you create B2B content, look to LinkedIn.

 8. Repromote

-When you initially publish a post, it's featured on the top of your blog feed.
+When you initially publish a post with new content, it's featured on the top of your blog feed.
 As time passes, that post is lower and lower in the feed.
-You should repromote relevant older content when you update it.
+You should repromote relevant older content on social media when you update it.

 9. Repurpose